Chess Mail logo Correspondemce Chess history book

 Everyman Chess Prolific British chess book publisher.

-Looking for rare chess books?
+Looking for chess books?

-Here are four dealers you can contact:
+Here are two dealers you can contact for rare books:

-Tony Peterson, England
+Tony Peterson, England (A CHLS member - recommended)

 Back to the top of this page